darkirbyy/azertype/README.md

 ## To do

-- use FileCache if ApcuCache not available ? or add a new .env variable ?
 - add "best time" for each draw
 - write better integration tests (without using phpunit ? with postman ?)
 - write functional tests (using playwright ?)